 But the window for appeal doesn't stay open for long.
 The clock starts ticking from the moment the judge pronounces sentence.
 California imposes very strict deadlines and timeframes in which a defendant seeking appeal must act.

-To explain this timeline, our California criminal appellate attorneys1 will address the following the following:
+To explain this timeline, our California criminal appeals attorneys1 will address the following the following:

 If, after reading this article, you would like more information, we invite you to contact us at Shouse Law Group.